 Ah, the humble cutting board.
 Or is it?
-Possibly one of the most overlooked cooking tools, and yet likely one of the most ubiquitous!
-It’s hard to imagine any kitchen without one, if for no other reason than they’re often given as housewarming or wedding gifts.
+Possibly one of the most overlooked cooking tools.
+Yet, likely one of the most ubiquitous!
+It’s hard to imagine any kitchen without one.
+If, for no other reason they are often given as housewarming or wedding gifts.

-Every chef has his or her own favorite cutting board material, and each surface is better for one thing or another.
-Setting aside that discussion for now, the folks over at Epicurious are making the case that bigger is better, and we think they may be on to something.
+Every chef has his or her own favorite prep material, and each surface is better for one thing or another.
+Setting aside that discussion for now, the folks over at Epicurious are making the case that bigger is better.
+Furthermore, we think they may be on to something.

-Many home chefs tend to shy away from large cutting boards because they can be heavy, and mainly present more difficulties when cleaning and storing.
-A relatively small board – say about 10×15 inches – doesn’t take up much room in a cabinet or drawer, can be washed easily in just about any sink, and will even likely fit into most dishwashers.
+Many home chefs tend to shy away from large boards because they can be heavy, and mainly present more difficulties when cleaning and storing.
+A relatively small board – say about 10×15 inches – doesn’t take up much room in a cabinet or drawer.
+It’s washed easily in just about any sink, and fits into most dishwashers.

 If you have the counter space that can accommodate a large cutting board without having to re-shuffle your work zone during meal prep, then by all means use a big board!
 If however, you’re like many of us, and will be swapping out boards for bowls and whatnot, then you may want to invest in at least three different sizes of cutting boards: